Which place is cheaper, Vienna or Bucharest?

 Both Vienna and Bucharest are popular destinations to visit in the autumn with plenty of activities.
 Most visitors come to Bucharest for the city's sights and attractions and the shopping scene during these months.
 Also, the autumn months attract visitors to Vienna because of the shopping scene, the music scene, and the natural beauty of the area.

 In the autumn, Bucharest is around the same temperature as Vienna.
-Typically, the autumn temperatures in Bucharest in October are around 13°C (55°F), and Vienna is about 12°C (54°F).
+Typically, the autumn temperatures in Bucharest in October average around 13°C (55°F), and Vienna averages at about 12°C (54°F).

 Bucharest usually receives more sunshine than Vienna during autumn.
-At this time of the year, Bucharest gets 177 hours of sunny skies, while Vienna receives 140 hours of full sun.
+Bucharest gets 177 hours of sunny skies, while Vienna receives 140 hours of full sun in the autumn.

 In October, Bucharest usually receives less rain than Vienna.
-At this time of the year, Bucharest gets 32 mm (1.3 in) of rain, while Vienna receives 41 mm (1.6 in) of rain.
+Bucharest gets 32 mm (1.3 in) of rain, while Vienna receives 41 mm (1.6 in) of rain each month for the autumn.

 Both Vienna and Bucharest during the winter are popular places to visit.
 The winter months attract visitors to Bucharest because of the museums, the shopping scene, and the cuisine.
 Also, the museums, the shopping scene, and the cuisine are the main draw to Vienna this time of year.

 It's quite cold in Vienna in the winter.
 The weather in Bucharest can be very cold.
 In January, Bucharest is generally much colder than Vienna.
-Temperatures in Bucharest average around -1°C (29°F), and Vienna stays around 2°C (36°F).
+Daily temperatures in Bucharest average around -1°C (29°F), and Vienna fluctuates around 2°C (36°F).

 In the winter, Bucharest often gets more sunshine than Vienna.
 Bucharest gets 71 hours of sunny skies this time of year, while Vienna receives 65 hours of full sun.